What Size Breast Implants Do I Need to Go Up One Cup?

 Breast implants are sized by volume, in units called “cc’s,” which stands for cubic centimeters.
 Every implant manufacturer offers a wide range of sizes, typically beginning at around 100cc, and increasing in 10 to 20cc intervals all the way up to 800cc or more.
 Considering there’s only about 1 Tablespoon per 15cc of implant filling, having so many options allows us to achieve very specific breast augmentation size goals.
 However, this doesn’t make it any easier for you to know what size implant you might need to go from an A cup to B cup, for example.

 In an effort to simplify sizing estimates, some surgeons give a rule of thumb of 150 to 200cc per bra cup size increase; however, some of our patients need a 300cc implant to achieve one cup size increase, while for others something as large as a 340cc implant is more appropriate.
 You can see the wide variation in implant sizes our patients with similar goals by using the search tools in our before and after gallery.

 In other words, there is no accurate “rule” for a one cup size increase and we discourage fixating on a certain number for several reasons.

 Getting natural looking, beautiful breasts requires thinking about more than size

-First, there are multiple factors influencing the actual size increase an implant will provide other than volume, including:
+First, there are multiple factors influencing the actual size increase a breast implant will provide other than volume, including:

 - Implant profile (projection) and base width